Amatlán de Cañas

+Etymology

-The Nahuatl word Amatlán, “place where there is an abundance of amate and paper”, is composed of the words “Amtl”, tree known as “Ámate and Paper” and “Tlán”, place where there is an abundance of.
+The Nahuatl word Amatlán, "place where there is an abundance of amate and paper", is composed of the words "Amtl", tree known as "Ámate and Paper" and "Tlán", place where there is an abundance of.
 When the municipality was created the word cañas was incorporated because of the presence of sugar mills (trapiches) in the region.

+History

 In 2023, Amatlán was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

+Geography

-Amatlán is mainly mountainous with 85% of its surface in mountains and 15% in semi-flat areas.
+Amatlán is mainly mountainous, with 85% of its surface in mountains and 15% in semi-flat areas.
 There are several peaks with Cerro Alto the highest at 2,080 meters.
 The municipal seat itself is located at an elevation of 740 meters.

 The main rivers are the Río Ameca, which forms the boundary between the states of Nayarit and Jalisco and the Río Amatlán, which rises in the Pajaritos mountains, southeast of Ixtlán del Río.

+Demographics

 In 1995 the 12,601 inhabitants made up 1.4% of the total state population; seventeenth place in the state.
-The population density was 16.5 inhabitants per km^{2}., being one of the least populated in the state.
+The population density was 16.5 inhabitants per km^{2}, being one of the least populated in the state.
 From 1990 to 1995, the total population decreased 4.3%, caused by migratory phenomena towards the United States and the state of Jalisco.